 The Industry would do well, perhaps, to be a little more empathetic in its dealings with carers and introduce guidelines and policies on how individual companies and studios support “carer-talent”, such as a greater willingness to undertake story conferences or meetings over Skype, a blanket ruling to reimburse travel costs to development meetings, or a contribution towards the fees a private care-agency will charge to step into the fold whilst the carer is away on business.
 Ultimately, a deeper dialogue needs to happen between employers and employees of what the day-to-day responsibilities carers undertake alongside their film or television work actually entail.
 Only then will we start to see a little empathy begin to bloom in the Industry, and a greater awareness of how lucky employers are to have such strong, determined and capable young men and women on their team.

-Thank goodness, then, that in the meantime we have The CTBF and it’s commitment to supporting those of us in society who work in the Industry in spite of somewhat challenging circumstances.
+Thank goodness, then, that in the meantime we have the Film and Television Charity and it’s commitment to supporting those of us in society who work in the Industry in spite of somewhat challenging circumstances.
 The new “Family Support Fund” is a very welcome addition to the schemes already on offer from this charitable trust.
 Having been helped myself by the John Brabourne Award, I know only too well how receiving financial assistance to write is of significant importance to creating our next generation of screenwriters from low income households, in particularly young adult and adult carers alike.
-Congratulations to The CTBF for thinking in broad terms about the far-reaching effects a serious illness or disability can have on a family unit, and offering support to all involved in their collective journey towards recovery.
+Congratulations to the Film and Television Charity for thinking in broad terms about the far-reaching effects a serious illness or disability can have on a family unit, and offering support to all involved in their collective journey towards recovery.